What is an Alternative Allele?

 Some alternative alleles are associated with:

-For example, a gene related to heart health may have multiple alleles:
+For example, a gene related to heart health may have multiple alleles—one associated with higher disease risk and another that may be associated with lower risk.

 Looking at the Bigger Picture

-This is why SelfDecode evaluates many genes together—to provide a more complete and balanced view of how your genetics may influence your health.
+This is why SelfDecode evaluates many genes together—to provide you with a complete and balanced view of how your genetics may influence your health.